MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 1. Select **Create**.

-After setting up the trial, you'll see the **Demo** environment which lets you explore the app with fictitious data.
+After setting up the trial, you'll see the **Demo** environment that lets you explore the app with fictitious data.

 ## Use industry-specific demo data sets in audience insights

-Connecting real data sources is one of the critical steps in leveraging the power of Customer Insights.
+Connecting real data sources is one of the critical steps in using the power of Customer Insights.
 To try features without interfering with your own data, you can use industry-specific demo data.
 There are a couple of demo data sets available for the following industries:

 -	Automotive
 -	Banking